bryanbraun/gdi-personal-website/readme.md

-> Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
-Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Building a Personal Website with Github Pages

-Slides and materials are hosted at [http://example.com/](http://example.com/).
+Slides and materials are hosted at [http://bryanbraun.github.io/gdi-personal-website](http://bryanbraun.github.io/gdi-personal-website).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.

-**Cost:**

-**Dates:**

-**Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+Many developers are turning to Github Pages for a free, low-maintenance, and programmer-friendly way to build a personal website.
+In this course, you'll learn the skills and workflows needed to create and host your own customized personal site on Github pages.

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

-You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+- You should be familiar with web development fundamentals (HTML & CSS).

 ### Tech requirements:

  - Your laptop (Mac, PC, or Linux are all okay).
  - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A Github account (create one at https://github.com).
+ - Github Desktop.
+Install it at https://desktop.github.com.

+**Optional:**
   - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+We recommend [Atom](atom.io) or [Sublime Text 2](http://www.sublimetext.com/2) (both are free; available for Mac, PC, and Linux).

 ### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+This workshop will cover:

+- Hosting static files on Github, with Github Pages
+- Publishing Code to Github with Github Desktop
+- Using Jekyll to create and build a dynamically generated site
+- Hosting Jekyll sites on Github pages